 Study Shows Complexity and Treatability of Eye Disease in Kittens

-Gratitude, a 7-month-old kitten, was brought to the UC Davis veterinary hospital from the Fieldhaven Feline Rescue with symblepharon in her left eye.
+Gratitude, a 7-month-old kitten, was brought to the UC Davis veterinary hospital from the Fieldhaven Feline Center with symblepharon in her left eye.
 This blinding condition occurs when the conjunctiva—the pink tissue surrounding the eye—fuses with other nearby surface structures of the eye or eyelid soon after birth, likely secondary to a feline herpesvirus infection on the ocular surface.
 While the disease is seen commonly in feline practices, its clinical significance can vary widely, and outcomes are poorly documented in academic veterinary literature.
 Over the past 20 years, research on the condition has been described in only five published papers, covering just 20 kittens.

 To help better describe the disease and its potential treatments, UC Davis veterinary scientists recently reported on 54 eyes in 40 kittens seen with symblepharon at UC Davis.
 This study, published in the Journal of Feline Medicine and Surgery, doubles the number of kittens ever described with this condition, and represents a large retrospective study of kittens with this condition all seen at a single institution over 20 years.